manski117/ttt-game/README.md

 space background: Public Domain from NASA via wikipedia commons

 **TODO:**
+-debug: why are more squares highlighting as winning if you keep clicking squares after you win?

--debug: says victory even when draw achieved
--debug: switching turns even when invalid space clicked -Make it so that the winning combo is highlighted -remove highlighting when board is next rendered
-    DONE establish main layout.
+    DONE debug: says victory even when draw achieved DONE debug: switching turns even when invalid space clicked DONE Make it so that the winning combo is highlighted DONE remove highlighting when board is next rendered DONE establish main layout.

     DONE write function that will render contents of the gameBoard array to the webpage